 F Water, plumbing and bathroom fittings

 Repair category 2

-Notes There is a galvanised metal cold water storage tank which is at risk from corrosion/failure and may need to be replaced.

-Heating and hot water

-Repair category 2

-Notes The heating and hot water system is older and there is scope for modernisation and upgrading.
+Notes anticipated.

+Heating and hot water Repair category 2 Notes The electrics radiators that serves most of the downstairs are of a modern style.
+The electric panel and hot water systems are of an older style.
+Future upgrading of these systems is anticipated.
 It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.